Mount Diablo State Park

 Even those hikers without any interest in geology will be impressed by the bizarre, wind-sculpted rock formations bordering a picnic area on the mountain called “Rock City.”
 The mountain’s rock show also includes the satanic-looking Devil’s Pulpit, located just below the summit.

 Several colorful yarns describe how the mountain got its name.
 The most popular account supposedly arose from an 1806 expedition of Spanish soldiers from San Francisco Presidio who marched into the area to do battle with the local Indians.
 In the midst of the ﬁghting, a shaman clad in striking plumage appeared on the mountain.
 The Spaniards were convinced they saw El Diablo—The Devil—and quickly retreated.

-In 1851, Mt.
-Diablo’s summit, long a landmark for California explorers, was established as the ofﬁcial base point for California land surveys.
-Even today, Mt.
-Diablo’s base line and meridian lines are used in legal descriptions of much California real estate.
+In 1851, Mount Diablo’s summit, long a landmark for California explorers, was established as the ofﬁcial base point for California land surveys.
+Even today, Mount Diablo’s base line and meridian lines are used in legal descriptions of much California real estate.

-In 1931, the upper slopes of Mt.
-Diablo were preserved as a state park.
-In more recent years, the lower slopes were added to the park, thanks in a large measure to the efforts of Save Mt.
-Diablo, a local conservation organization.
+In 1931, the upper slopes of Mount Diablo were preserved as a state park.
+In more recent years, the lower slopes were added to the park, thanks in a large measure to the efforts of Save Mount Diablo, a local conservation organization.

 Today the park consists of some 19,000 acres of oak woodland, grassland and chaparral.
 Stands of knobcone and Coulter pine, as well as scattered digger pine, are found all over the mountain.